-Provide up-to-date and appropriate online safety training for all staff which is integrated, aligned and considered as part of our overarching safeguarding approach.
+Provide up-to-date and appropriate online safety training, including the expectations, applicable roles and responsibilities in relation to filtering and monitoring, for all staff which is integrated, aligned and considered as part of our overarching safeguarding approach.
 This will be part of our safeguarding and child protection training at induction for all staff and the training will be regularly updated.